Before you start learning about carbon steel, there is a term called killed carbon steel that you must know.

 Cast Iron Vs. Cast Steel

-There is difference between Cast iron and Cast Steel.
+There is a difference between Cast iron and Cast Steel.
 Let’s talk about cast iron.

 - Ferrous metal that contains more than or equal to 2% of Carbon by weight is cast iron.

-- It is hard and brittle material, so not useful for process piping
+- It is a hard and brittle material, so not useful for process piping

-- However, Ductile iron pipes are widely used in water distribution network because its good corrosion resistant property
+- However, Ductile iron pipes are widely used in water distribution network because of its good corrosion-resistant property

 - Another example of the use of cast iron is Manhole covers for the drainage

 - There are other types of cast iron, that also used for different industrial purposes other than piping.
 Such as Grey cast iron (ASTM A48), White cast iron, Malleable iron (ASTM A47), A74, A746.

 - Cast Steel is a ferrous metal that contains less than < 2% Carbon by weight.

-- Cast steel is used in various casting material used in process industries.
-It used in manufacturing of valve body and cast fittings
+- Cast steel is used in various casting materials used in process industries.
+It used in the manufacturing of valve body and cast fittings

-- ASTM A216 Gr WCB, A352 Gr LCB/C are example of cast steel grades.
+- ASTM A216 Gr WCB, A352 Gr LCB/C are an example of cast steel grades.

-Carbon Steel is also fit under the definition of cast steel, but the main difference is in manufacturing method.
-Carbon steel is manufactured by rolling, forging and drawing methods.
+CS also fits under the definition of cast steel, but the main difference is in the manufacturing method.
+It is manufactured by rolling, forging, and drawing methods.

-- Carbon steel is extensively used piping material in process industry
+- It is extensively used piping material in the process industry

-- Please keep in mind that carbon steel is type of alloy steel.
+- Please keep in mind that it is a type of alloy steel.

-The other elements that present in carbon steel are both metallic and non-metallic in nature
+The other elements that present in CS are both metallic and non-metallic in nature

-- Metallic alloying elements present in Carbon steel are
+- Metallic alloying elements present in CS are

 - Manganese, Nickel, Chromium, Molybdenum, Vanadium, Aluminum, Copper, Silicon, etc.

-- Non- Metallic alloying elements present in Carbon steel are
+- Non- Metallic alloying elements present in CS are

 - Carbon, Phosphorus, Sulfur, etc.

-- When added to the calculated amount, these alloying elements have different effects on the metal Some of these elements will greatly improve material property
+- When added to the calculated amount, these alloying elements have different effects on the metal some of these elements will greatly improve material property